lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ##### Now we are done with cleaning the data!!
 Let's Analyze the DATA!!

 ### Univariate Analysis

+Zichen and Hyunsoo want to take get a general sense about the distribution of each rating.
+So they decide to form a  histogram to show the Rating distribution.

+In the fig1, we can see the x axis is the rating and there are 5 bins from 1 to 5.
+The y axis represent the number of times each recipe scored.
+We can tell from see the graph visually that majority of people rate 5 stars to the recipes, and second most is 4 star.
+There are very few people rate 1 to 3 stars for the recipe.

 <iframe src="asset/fig1.html" width=600 height=400 frameBorder=0></iframe>

+Zichen and Hyunsoo also want to take get a general sense about the distribution of total number of exclamation marks from review and description.
+So they decide to form a histogram to show the total# ! distribution.
+In the fig2, we can see the x axis is the number of exclamation mark ranged from 0 to 50(Because Zichen thinks more than 50 ! are the outlier so he exclude those).
+The y axis represent the number of times it appears.
+We can tell from see the graph visually that majority of reviews and description contain total of 0 to 5 exclamation marks which is the reasonable amount.

 <iframe src="asset/fig2_fixed.html" width=600 height=400 frameBorder=0></iframe>